The Biolochanics project

 - Nele Famaey is a research associate at KUL, Belgium.
 She visits our group for 3 months in 2016 and works on computational modeling of aneurysm growth.

-- Mirunalini Thirugnanasambandam is a PhD student at the University of Texas San Antonio, USA, under the supervision of Prof Ender Finol.
+- Mirunalini Thirugnanasambandam was a PhD student at the University of Texas San Antonio, USA, under the supervision of Prof Ender Finol.
 She works on the Clinical Management of Abdominal Aortic Aneurysms (AAA) using Patient-Specific Tissue Mechanics.
 She visited our group from September to December 2015.
 We are developing together a method of stress analysis for aortic aneurysms which does not require running a finite element model.

-- Matthew Bersi is a PhD student at Yale, USA, under the supervision of Prof Jay Humphrey.
+- Matthew Bersi was a PhD student at Yale, USA, under the supervision of Prof Jay Humphrey.
 He works on the mechanical properties of the aorta of different mouse models of aneurysms.
 We developed together a method able to derive regional variations of these material properties.
 He visited our group in December 2015.

 - Magalie Viallon is a physicist and engineer at CHUSE.
 She is a specialist of MRI.
 With Prof Pierre Croisille, head of radiology at CHUSE, they play a key role in acquiring the best image data possible on the recruited patients.